What is a working dog?

 - Any of the above crosses

 No supporting information is required.
-A Dog Control Officer will be notified of any registrations for other breeds.
-The Dog Control Officer may request a demonstration of the dog working, when it is of age.
+A dog control officer will be notified of any registrations for other breeds.
+The officer may request a demonstration of the dog working, when it is of age.

-If you are unsure if your dog qualifies as a stock dog, watch the video of Jorgia below as an example of what constitutes a stock dog.
+If you are unsure if your dog qualifies as a stock dog, watch the video of Jorgia below as an example of what qualifies a stock dog.

 Disability assist dogs

-Photo/copy/scan of certification that the dog is a disability assist dog from one of the following organisations:
+Photo/copy/scan of certification the dog is a disability assist dog from one of the following organisations: